-ODL 523 - Adventure Leadership: Building Teams the Natural Way comes from direct, relevant, concrete experiences.
-Our professional facilitators draw on their timetested experience in the field of action learning to instruct the student in his/her unique approach to building high-performing teams.
+ODL 523 - Adventure Leadership: Building Teams the Natural Way 3 credits

+In today's fast-moving global arena, it is vital to develop and sustain an internal atmosphere of trust, personal empowerment, leadership and teamwork.
+The most powerful and sustainable learning comes from direct, relevant, concrete experiences.
+Our professional facilitators draw on their time- tested experience in the field of action learning to instruct the student in his/her unique approach to building high-performing teams.
 Students and their team work through the dynamics of this course, and will discover more effective, sustainable solutions to help them build powerful teams and accomplish greater goals.
-As learners, the student will experience: 1) Enhanced competency development in self- awareness and reflective practice through the intentional use of self as an instrument for change; 2) Learn and practice what it means to lead individually and in a group experience as he/she discovers his/her leadership stance around collaboration; 3) Learn and practice different coaching and peer mentoring techniques in challenging scenarios; and 4) Practice assessment, diagnosis and intervention design skills necessary to engage as an evolving high-performance team.
+As learners, the student will experience: 1) Enhanced competency development in self- awareness and reflective practice through the intentional use of self as an instrument for change; 2) Learn and practice what it means to lead individually and in a group experience as he/she discovers his/her leadership stance around collaboration; 3) Learn and practice different coaching and peer mentoring techniques in challenging scenarios; and 4) Practice assessment, diagnosis and intervention design skills necessary to engage as an evolving high- performance team.